xurble/FeedThing/README.md

 FeedThing treats feeds in the specific esoteric way I like.

-* Regular (I want to read everything by this order) feeds show up with just the unread posts in *chronological* order.
+* Regular (I want to read everything by this author) feeds show up with just the unread posts in *chronological* order.
 * High traffic news feeds show just the most recent 20 posts in *reverse chronological* order.

 Feeds can be placed into folders in which case all the fields in the folder are treated as if they were a single feed.